unpraditable/Vue-Football-Club-Finder/README.md

 # Vue-Football-Club-Finder
 Football Club Finder created with Vue JS framework.
-People can search it based on the area (countries) and competitions
+People can search it based on the area (countries) and competitions.
+Created using https://www.football-data.org/ API for Free User.

 ## Project setup
 First, clone this project via https: